 Two More Months

-We know how vital time is for pancreatic cancer patients and their loved ones.
-So in February 2014 we launched our Two More Months campaign, designed to ensure that a new drug for pancreatic cancer was approved across the UK.
+In 2014, Abraxane was licensed for use in the UK, but then subsequently was withdrawn.
+Therefore, in February 2014 we launched our Two More Months campaign, designed to ensure that a new drug for pancreatic cancer was approved across the UK.

-Which parts of the UK is Abraxane® now available in?
+Which parts of the UK is Abraxane® now available?

 We will continue to fight for effective new pancreatic cancer treatments to be made available to pancreatic cancer patients and for reform to the appraisal system through our Key to Survival campaign.